Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 Sam Howard looks at how to survive and thrive on the freelance diet…

-Most freelancers say they took this path to have a better quality of life.
-Most ex-freelancers say they gave it up because the feast and famine aspect was completely counter intuitive to achieving the work life balance they craved.
+Most freelancers say they took this path to improve their quality of life.
+Most ex-freelancers say they gave it up because the feast-and-famine aspect was completely counterintuitive to achieving the work-life balance they craved.

-Ergo to sustain independence you need a strategy for coping with the Cabbage Soup Diet one week and the All You Can Eat Buffet the next.
+Ergo, to sustain independence, you need a strategy for coping with the Cabbage Soup Diet one week and the All You Can Eat Buffet for the next.
 Here’s mine:

 Grazing seems beyond me.

-But at least if ever I do feel tempted to lay in bed, stare at the ceiling and ponder the vagaries of freelance – I can also admire the paintwork.
+But at least if ever I feel tempted to lay in bed, stare at the ceiling, and ponder the vagaries of freelance work, I can also admire the paintwork.

 Share